workofsu/i2r2net/README.md

 demonstrate that our method outperforms state-of-the-art methods in image rain removal

 ### Requirement
-The project is built with PyTorch 3.8, PyTorch 1.8.1.
+The project is built with Python 3.8, PyTorch 1.8.1.
 CUDA 10.2, cuDNN 7.6.5 For installing, follow these instructions:
 ~~~
 conda install pytorch=1.8.1 torchvision=0.9.1 -c pytorch
-pip install tensorboard einops scikit-image pytorch_msssim opencv-python
+pip install tensorboard einops scikit-image pytorch_msssim opencv-python matplotlib tqdm
 ~~~
-or using requirements.txt

 ### Download the dataset and model